mjc/par2rs/docs/SIMD_OPTIMIZATION.md

 **Benefits:**
 - No warnings on non-x86_64 platforms
-- Clean compilation on all architectures
-- Prepares for future ARM NEON optimizations

-### Future Work: ARM NEON Optimizations

-Apple Silicon and other ARM processors support NEON SIMD instructions that can achieve similar performance to x86 AVX2:
+### Cross-Platform SIMD Status

 ✅ **x86_64 (PSHUFB)**: Fully implemented and tested (2.76x speedup)
-✅ **ARM64 (NEON)**: Fully implemented and tested (2.2-2.4x speedup)
+✅ **ARM64 (portable_simd → NEON)**: Compiles to NEON instructions (2.2-2.4x speedup)
-✅ **Cross-platform (portable_simd)**: Fully implemented and tested (matches NEON on M1)
+✅ **Cross-platform (portable_simd)**: Works on all platforms with std::simd support
 ✅ **Conditional compilation**: Correct cfg guards for platform-specific code
-⏳ **Runtime dispatch**: TODO - Currently uses compile-time selection
+✅ **Runtime dispatch**: Automatically selects best SIMD level at runtime

 ### Platform-Specific Notes

 **x86_64:**
 - Prefers PSHUFB (AVX2) when available (detected at runtime)
 - Falls back to SSSE3 PSHUFB if no AVX2
-- Falls back to scalar if no SIMD support
+- Falls back to scalar if no SIMD support (portable_simd is slower than scalar on x86_64)

 **ARM64:**
+- Uses portable_simd which compiles to NEON instructions
-- Uses NEON intrinsics (always available on ARM64)
+- NEON is always available on ARM64, provides 2.2-2.4x speedup
-- portable_simd provides identical performance
-- Future: Add runtime dispatch to prefer NEON over portable_simd
+- No need for separate hand-written NEON implementation

 **Other platforms (via portable_simd):**
 - RISC-V with vector extensions